smagnuson19/Tellr-App/README.md

 ## Architecture

-TODO:  overall descriptions of code organization and tools and libraries used

 #### Tech Stack
 We are using React Native for our frontend mobile app and flask / python for our backend